rkingery/sm-mentorship/questions.md

 ## What type of projects do your mentees work on?
 I'm willing to advise mentees on a broad range of data science projects.
 Anything involving analyzing and building tools around: tabular data (SQL), text (NLP), images or video (computer vision), speech, time series, etc. I do strongly prefer that projects have a large machine learning component to them.

-Some of my past mentees have worked on applications involving:
+My mentees have worked on applications involving:
 - Translating Russian handwritten text to English using OCR and NLP
 - Estimating the size distribution of electron microscopy imaged particles using computer vision
-- Predicting student graduation success using time series methods
-- Predict and understand instances of COVID-19 related misinformation.
+- Predict and understand instances of COVID-19 related misinformation
+- Creating a Jupyter widget to turn handwritten math into rendered LaTeX for note taking
+- Using text to speech deep learning to convert an e-book into an audiobook

 If you have an idea that seems vaguely data science related, let's talk about it.
 As long as we both think you can complete the project in a couple months or so, and you can find the data needed to do the project, I'm very flexible.